The Church's Weaknesses

 - Raising money for earlier multi-stage projects whose “last stage” has now arrived.

-The average American church only has 85-100 parishioners, so there is a small pool of capital which churches can draw upon.
+While the modern megachurches and elegant cathedrals are used to convey the image of Christianity’s earthly power and influence, this exemplar role conceals a harsh truth -- 99% of all churches are not megachurches.
+The average American church only has 85-100 parishioners, and a total annual operating budget of $165,000.
+American Christians, on average, donate roughly $1,000 per year to churches.
+However, that statistic is skewed by wealthy people who make large donations to buy their community’s admiration.
+The median American donates about $100 per year to their church, and half of Americans donate less than that.
 This is why less than half of even the most liberal churches are capable of engaging in charity of any kind -- and this figure includes even the simplest things, like having children collect pennies for the poor.
 This is why:

 - 80-85% of US churches are plateauing or declining, and 100,000 churches are caught in death spirals.